terdia/legato-docs/docs/routing.md

 You should then create all the methods in your controller, this can be done using the Legato commandline tool or manually, if you choose to use the commandline tool then:

-`php legato add:controller ProfileController --restful`
+`php legato add:controller ProfileController --restful=true`

 The above command will create a ProfileController controller with the content below: